 MacKillop College students are able to study Aboriginal Studies as an HSC subject via Distance Education, supported by a Teacher mentor at the school.

-Our Aboriginal Education Worker (AEW) Mrs Brown, mentors Aboriginal and Torres Strait Islander students with wellbeing, transition and educational support at the College, as well as assisting to build the leadership capacity of students.
-Mrs Brown is a primary point of contact with parents and other members of the Aboriginal and Torres Strait Islander community.
+Our Aboriginal Education Worker (AEW) mentors Aboriginal and Torres Strait Islander students with wellbeing, transition and educational support at the College, as well as assisting to build the leadership capacity of students.
+Our AEW is a primary point of contact with parents and other members of the Aboriginal and Torres Strait Islander community.